VesnaBrucoms/estranged-spirits/Docs/Release/Nexus description.md

 ### Content

-The quest deals with themes of [hidden]family ostrasization from a [hidden]trans/queer perspective.
+The quest deals with themes of [hidden]family ostracization from a [hidden]trans/queer perspective.